Mikaela/shell-things/etc/firefox/policies/README.md

 But who cares?
 Anyway thus DuckDuckGo extension is installed by default so when testing this policy I won't have to see Google.

+Additionally it's a lie since at least Nightly reads it too without complaining.